Venezuela's Guaido seeks EU 'blood gold' designation for informal mining

 A Guaido representative in September said Maduro’s government was selling gold in Europe to bypass sanctions.

-The EU has imposed sanctions on top Venezuelan officials and blocked sales of weapons to Maduro’s government but has not specifically prohibited the trade of gold.
+The EU as a matter of policy does not comment, a spokesperson said in an emailed response to a request for comment, adding that it fully supports Guaido as president of the legislature and has enacted a travel ban on 25 officials as well as an embargo on arms sales to Venezuela.

-The press office for the European External Action Service did not immediately respond to a request for comment.
+The EU has not specifically prohibited trade of Venezuelan gold.

 The Reuters interview was Guaido’s first with foreign media since Maduro’s security forces tried unsuccessfully to prevent him from getting re-elected as the head of the opposition earlier this week.